 The functions of the role include:

-- Provide legal advice and representation within the scope of QAI’s legal services, including in relation to the Mental Health Act 2016 (Qld), the Human Rights Act 2019 (Qld) and the Forensic Disability Act 2011 (Qld), with representation before the Mental Health Review Tribunal (MHRT) and the Mental Health Court Queensland as required; and
+- Provide legal advice and representation within the scope of QAI’s legal services, including in relation to the Mental Health Act 2016 (Qld) and the Human Rights Act 2019 (Qld), with representation before the Mental Health Review Tribunal (MHRT); and

 - Working with other members of the Mental Health Legal Service.

 The successful applicant will be an experienced solicitor with an unrestricted Practising Certificate (or eligibility for one), who is able to meet the selection criteria.

 1. Strong commitment to social justice principles including the promotion and protection of the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities and to promote respect for their inherent dignity.